 In the 63rd minute it could well have been the Nerazzurri, but once more Mirante made an impressive save.
 Guarin was the source one more, but his ferocious 30-yard piledriver was turned behind by the keeper.

-The inability to create chances for Stramaccioni's men was punished finally punished in the 75th minute.
+But the inability to create chances for Stramaccioni's men was punished finally punished in the 75th minute.
 Sansone, who had been quiet for much of the evening, surged into the Inter half and skipped past a weak tackle from Guarin before rifling an effort past Handanovic and into the bottom corner.